The Paradox of Plugins: eXtend Your WordPress Site Safely & Sanely (with eXamples & Tips for Vetting)

 A good PHP developer can also review your plugins to see if you really need them to achieve your website or web application goals. eXcelisys Web App Developer Michael Suhrbier reviewed the Century Group website and determined that the site had an unnecessary plugin for HTTPS redirection.
 This plugin was increasing the site’s load time, so he axed it.
 “My approach is making sites better by subtraction,” said Suhrbier.
 “The HTTPS redirect plugin is not needed.
 The same thing can be done with three lines of code in the .htaccess file.”

-There is virtually no limit to what you can achieve with WordPress plugins.
+There is virtually no limit to what you can achieve with WordPress plugins with so many examples available.
 The features they provide are priceless; however, striking the right balance between functionality and stability can be challenging.
 If you’d like help with plugin optimization and configuration, or with general WordPress support, contact us today to learn more about our custom WordPress plugin development and WordPress Website Services.

 **This article is provided for free and as-is; use, enjoy, learn, and experiment at your own risk – but have fun! eXcelisys does not offer free support or free assistance with any of the contents of this blog post.
 If you would like help or assistance, please consider retaining eXcelisys’ website maintenance and support services.